ktutnik/my-own-ioc-container/readme.md

 - [x] Inject instance with factory function
 - [x] Inject Auto factory
 - [x] Component creation hook
-- [ ] Collection injection / Multi injection
+- [x] Dependency graph analysis for non registered component
-- [ ] Circular dependency graph analysis
+- [x] Dependency graph analysis for circular dependency

 Things that will not supported because it introduce more code base and complexity
 * Advanced dependency graph analysis such as captive dependency etc